 When trading forex, a seller agrees to pay a buyer the difference between the current value of an asset and its value at a specified contract time.
 In the event the difference turns out to be negative, the buyer pays the seller.
 People, businesses and governments can all be forex sellers or forex buyers.
-Or victims of forex trading scams.

 There is no single central forex market.
 Investors trade over the counter in all major financial centers.
-These include Frankfurt, Hong Kong, London, New York, Nicosia, Paris, Singapore, Sydney, Tokyo, and Zurich.
+These include Frankfurt, Hong Kong, London, New York, Paris, Singapore, Sydney, Tokyo, and Zurich.
 Besides those specific cities, countries with growing forex markets include Bulgaria, China, Malta, Romania, Russia, and the Arabian Gulf states.
-Unfortunately, some of them also host growing forex trading scams.
+Unfortunately, some of them also host forex trading scams.

-Not surprisingly, investors trade the U.S. dollar more than any other currency.
+Not surprisingly, bankers, investors and speculators trade the U.S. dollar more than any other currency.
 They most frequently exchange it for euros, followed by the yen, the pound sterling, and the Swiss franc.
 Slight market fluctuations are responsible for profit or loss.
 These typically result from a combination of short-term speculation, major economic indicators and interest rate differentials.

 Forex transactions take place either on a “spot” (immediate) or a “forward” (later) basis.
 The definition of “spot” is two business days for most currency pairs.
 Those two days exclude weekends and legal holidays in the countries that issue the relevant currencies.
 Brokers can schedule forward trades by agreement at any time in the future, other than a weekend or holiday.
 A forward trade will take into consideration the interest rate differential between the two currencies.
 Transactions that mature more than a year later are relatively unusual, but possible.
 In any case, investors in forward trades exchange funds not on the day of the transaction but rather on the settlement date.